 in the XXX space

-A ridiculous back-formation from “incentive.”
+An embarrassing old back-formation from “incentive.”
 Use encourage.

 A bit trickier.
 If you give someone an incentive, it’s a reason to do something, but incentivize has a whiff of monetary exchange about it.
 So use encourage if you’re only discussing giving a person an intangible reason, but incentivize if the recipient is receiving money or some kind of reward.

 - She was encouraged to apply for the job.

 - An offer of T-shirts and coupons incentivized people to take the survey.

 Fine if you’re talking about people or animals eating.
 Not applicable to programs and data.
 IBM’s AI Watson does not ingest information.
 The information is entered into the database.

 Invite is the verb; invitation is the noun.
 You extend an invitation; you invite someone.
 You do not extend an invite.
 That’s just lazy.